Scoring Overview

 object during evaluation.

-While this guide shows you how to create custom scorers, Weave comes with a variety of predefined scorers that you can use right away, including:
+While this guide shows you how to create custom scorers, Weave comes with a variety of predefined scorers and local SLM scorers that you can use right away, including:

 - Python